rya-sge/access-denied/_posts/2026-09-14-fri-toolbox-flashcards.md

 ### Delta-far

-**In plain words:** a list is far from the code when more than a set share of its entries are wrong.
+**In plain words:** A list is delta-far from the code when more than a set share of its entries disagree with every valid list.

 **Precisely:** A word is $$\delta$$-far from a code if every codeword differs from it in more than a $$\delta$$ fraction of positions, and $$\delta$$-close if some codeword is within that fraction.